 P.S.
-2016 – Friends who went there recently were full of praise for the gigantic gin & tonics
+2016 – Friends who went there recently were full of praise for the gigantic gin tonics – now a Spanish staple

 2016 – another post-scriptum based on readers’ experience at Garum 2.1: beware being shunted upstairs to eat a full-blown tapas menu.
 Far better, when weather permits, to sit outside & linger over just one or two (ok, maybe three).